 While iconic archetypes of feminine enlightenment were erected on shrines, few women in Tibet were actually emboldened to follow in their footsteps.
 Despite the encouraging quote of the pioneer of Tibetan Buddhism that women’s potential to attain liberation is supreme, most Buddhist cultures throughout the centuries perceived women as lesser beings.
 The few encouraging statements are outnumbered by plenty of passages in the writings attributed to Padmasambhava and other masters that lament the hardships of womanhood.
 Commonly used Tibetan words for woman, lümen or kyemen, literally mean “inferior being” or “lesser birth.”
 Some orthodox masters doubt to this day if women can attain realization at all, and age-old liturgies have women pray for a better rebirth in a male body.

-Therefore this book is dedicated to the female practitioners and teachers.
-The intention is to honor their lives and accomplishments as shining examples of dedication, compassion and realization.
+Therefore Dakini Power is dedicated to the female teachers and practitioners, to honor their lives and accomplishments as shining examples of dedication, compassion and realization.

 [i].
 Reflections on a Mountain Lake: Teachings on Practical Buddhism (Ithaca, NY: Snow Lion Publications, 2002), p.
 78.

 [ii].
 Tenzin Palmo, as quoted in Vicki Mackenzie, Cave in the Snow: Tenzin Palmo’s Quest for Enlightenment (New York: Bloomsbury, 1999), p.
 133.

 [iii].
 Judith Simmer-Brown, Dakini’s Warm Breath (Boston: Shambhala Publications, 2001), p.
 9. This is a very thoroughly researched scholarly exploration of the dakini principle.
 See also her important article about how Tibetan Buddhism's divine feminine plays a role in American Buddhism's gender wars